 The following procedures shall apply where the alleged misconduct would also constitute an offence under the criminal law if proved in a court of law.

-(i) Where the offence under the criminal law is considered by the Chief Operating Officer to be not serious or unlikely to result in imprisonment, action under this Ordinance may continue, but such action will be deferred while the matter is under active police investigation or where charges have been brought but not yet brought to court.
+(i) Where the offence under the criminal law is considered by the Chief Operating Officer to be not serious or unlikely to result in imprisonment, action under this Ordinance may continue, but such action will normally be deferred while the matter is under active police investigation or where charges have been brought but not yet brought to court.

-(ii) In the case of all other offences under criminal law, no action (other than suspension or exclusion pursuant to paragraph 4 above) may be taken under this Ordinance unless the matter has been reported to the police and either prosecuted or a decision not to prosecute has been taken, at which time the Chief Operating Officer may decide whether disciplinary action under this Ordinance should continue or be taken.
+(ii) In the case of all other offences under criminal law, no action (other than suspension or exclusion pursuant to paragraph 4 above) will normally be taken under this Ordinance unless the matter has been reported to the police and either prosecuted or a decision not to prosecute has been taken, at which time the Chief Operating Officer may decide whether disciplinary action under this Ordinance should continue or be taken.

 (iii) Only in exceptional circumstances shall the University report an alleged crime to the police contrary to the wishes of the victim.
 Guidance on the reporting of offences relating to controlled drugs is given in the University’s Guidelines on Illicit Drugs (1993).
 If the victim will not report the crime to the police, or will not co-operate with their inquiries, the University’s internal disciplinary procedures should not be invoked.

-(iv) Following a court conviction, the University may continue with its own hearing.
-The penalty imposed by the court shall be taken into consideration by the University in deciding its own penalty.
+(iv) Where the University continues with its own hearing following a court conviction, the penalty imposed by the court shall be taken into consideration by the University in deciding its own penalty.

-(remade July 2009)
+(remade July 2010)